 I selected the above programs based on what I presumed would be of potential interest to the webinar audience, which was made of faculty, staff, and students at the University of Michigan.

-If you take away one main idea from the presentation, it is that you must understand the funder, their priorities, and their processes when preparing any application for funding.
-A functional understanding of the agency structure and mission is essential.
+If you take away one main idea from the presentation, it is that you must understand the funder.
+A functional understanding of a funder’s structure and mission is essential.
+Beyond a general sense of knowing a funder’s general area of focus, if you build an understanding of the funder’s priorities, processes, and current programs, you can strengthen any application for funding.
 It is your responsibility as an applicant to convince the funder that your project advances their mission and the type of work that they have a mandate to support.
 Although you may be a researcher in the arts and humanities, or an affiliate working with projects in these or related fields, remember that it is always your job to present a proposal that convinces the funder you can forward their mission, not the other way around.

 This post is based on a webinar that I presented in July, “Strategies for Federal Humanities and Arts Funding.”
 The video offers more details on how researchers from the arts and humanities can develop strategies for increasing competitiveness in these types of federal grant opportunities.
 You can view the slides for this webinar at http://myumi.ch/DE8og, or view the video at https://youtu.be/38u7m9Zzrfo.
 For currently available opportunities, you can view currently open applications on grants.gov.